j-g-b/j-g-b.github.io/index.md

 permalink: /
 ---

-{% include image.html url="assets/img/headshot.jpeg" caption="" max_width="300px" align="right" %}
+{% include image.html url="assets/img/headshot.jpeg" caption="" max_width="200px" align="right" %}

 I am a postdoctoral trainee in the Department of Biostatistics at the University of North Carolina, Chapel Hill.
-My work is supervised by Professors [Didong Li] and [Haibo Zhou]
+My work is supervised by [Didong Li] and [Haibo Zhou].

+In May 2023, I received by PhD in Statistics from the Department of Statistical Science at Duke University where I was advised by [Peter Hoff].
+Prior to that, I was an Associate Computational Biologist working at the Broad Institute of MIT and Harvard.

 ## Contact